NE4kuma/webformular-with-sql-integration/README.md

 ```bash
 apt install apache2 php libapache2-mod-php php-mysql mariadb-server mariadb-client php-mysqli git
 ```
-**Notice:** If you're using a different Linux distribution, make sure to use the correct package manager.
+**Notice:** If you're using a different Linux distribution, make sure to use the correct `package manager`.
 The steps should be similar across distributions.

 ## Set SQL-Database
 First we have to secure our Database